roaaalqisi/read1markdown/README.md

-#Mark down is a way to style text on the web
+# markdown char is a way to style text on the web
-# markdown char
 - Headers
 1. # H1
 2. ## H2